Rune-Status/Tomm0017-rsmod-2.0/README.md

 At the end of the day, I'm not only trying to contribute back to a community I feel I owe a debt to, but also trying to learn and improve myself along the way.
+On top of that, one of the criticisms received was that if the server was made for education purposes that it should teach others the "correct" way of doing things (or at least a better way), so I felt it was necessary to make these changes.

 After weighing out the pros and cons of this new 'version' of RS Mod, I without a doubt thought this was the best decision.
 I apologize to whoever doesn't feel